 3. Is there a difference between an EIN and a FEIN?

-No, there is not a difference between an EIN and a Federal Employer Identification Number (FEIN).
+No, there is not a difference between an Employer Identification Number (EIN) and a Federal Employer Identification Number (FEIN).
 A FEIN can also be referred to as a Federal Tax Identification Number.

-It is very easy to look up your EIN, and there are several ways you can do so.
+It is very easy to look up your EIN number, and there are several ways you can do so.
 First, the IRS will typically email or send a physical letter confirming your EIN application.
 You can also check business documents such as tax returns to find your EIN printed there.

 5. How do I look up another business’s EIN?